Money Tools Investing Three-Fund Portfolio

 Choosing the proportion of each fund is called your "asset allocation."
 A stock-heavy portfolio is considered more aggressive, while a bond-heavy portfolio is more conservative.

 Your choice depends on your age and risk tolerance.
-Younger investors can seek higher returns through an aggressive portfolio (e.g., 90% stocks, 10% bonds), while older investors may wish to protect their capital with a conservative portfolio (e.g., 40% stocks, 60% bonds).
+Younger investors can seek higher returns through an aggressive portfolio (e.g., 90% stocks, 10% bonds), while older investors may wish to protect their capital and generate more consistent income with a conservative portfolio (e.g., 40% stocks, 60% bonds).
+The asset allocation you choose ultimately depends on factors such as age, risk tolerance, and investment goals.

-When choosing between US vs. international, by market cap they’re about equally sized markets.
-Based on that, it would be fine to split US and international equally.
-Some US investors prefer to overweight US stocks (or even eliminate the international portion), based on a belief the US brand of capitalism will lead to future outperformance.
-Vanguard recommends allocating 40% to international.
+When choosing between US vs. Non-US, by market cap they’re about equally sized markets.
+Based on that, it would be fine to split US and Non-US equally.
+Some US investors prefer to overweight US stocks (or even eliminate the Non-US portion), based on a belief the US brand of capitalism will lead to future outperformance.
+Vanguard recommends allocating 40% to Non-US markets.

 Ok, so how much at which age?